Call / WhatsApp No.: +91 - 9711133683 | Email : info@blissayurveda.com

 8. Vajikarana (Aphrodisiacs)

-There are several aspects of this oldest system of medicine that distinguish it from other approaches to health care.
-It focuses on establishing and maintaining a balance of the life energies within us, rather than focusing on individual symptoms.
+There are several aspects of this oldest system of medicine which distinguish it from other approaches to health care.
+It focuses on establishing and maintaining balance of the life energies within us, rather than focusing on individual symptoms.